AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Clears all entries from the address book.

-- :warning: This clears all contacts and notes from the address book.
+- :warning: WARNING: This clears all contacts and notes from the address book.

 ```dtd
 clear